awpala/my-omscs-notes/cs-6290/08-reorder-buffer.md

 Furthermore, once the instruction `DIV` reaches the pointer `Commit`, at that point, the instruction `ADD` has not yet been committed, whereas all instructions preceding `DIV` have.
 Therefore, now, a corresponding flush of these errant instructions (i.e., `DIV` and `ADD`) can be performed, with a corresponding jump to the **exception handler** (denoted by purple arrow in the figure shown above), which now occurs effectively "immediately prior" to execution of the instruction `DIV`.

-Similarly for a load instruction resulting ni a page fault, an analogous chain of events would unfold, i.e., upon reaching of the commit on (attempted) page load (resulting in a page-fault exception handler), everything that has been committed up to that point in the program will be "restored" accordingly.
+Similarly for a load instruction resulting in a page fault, an analogous chain of events would unfold, i.e., upon reaching of the commit on (attempted) page load (resulting in a page-fault exception handler), everything that has been committed up to that point in the program will be "restored" accordingly.
 Upon successfully resolving the page load from disk, the program can jump back into the program and resume execution accordingly as normal.

 ```mips
   BEQ R1, R2, Label